Share this:

 Homestead Property Tax Relief

-Allows low-income senior citizens and permanently disabled Ohioans to reduce their property bills and give tax credits, shielding some of the market value of their homes from taxation.
-It is a credit that allows qualifying homeowners to exempt up to $25,000 of the market value of their homes.
+Allows low-income, older, and permanently disabled Ohio homeowners to reduce their property taxes with a credit of up to $25,000 of the market value of their homes.

-Eligibility: Ohio resident homeowners who are not currently receiving homestead or do not qualify for 2013, qualify under the means test and are at least 65 years old or turn 65 in the year for which they apply, or are permanently disabled as of January 1 of the year, is the surviving spouse of a person who was receiving the previous homestead exemption at the time of death, and where the surviving spouse was at least 59 years old on the date of death.
+Eligibility: Ohio resident homeowners who are not currently receiving homestead, qualify under the means test, are at least 65 years old or turn 65 in the year for which they apply, are permanently disabled as of January 1 of the year, or is the surviving spouse of a person who was receiving the previous homestead exemption at the time of death, and where the surviving spouse was at least 59 years old on the date of death.

 City of Cincinnati Residential Tax Abatement for New and Renovated Homes